4d/4d-for-ios/docs/ProjectEditor-DataPanel.md

 **NOTE:**

-You will find all rules about query syntax in the [4D documentation](http://livedoc.4d.com/4D-Language-Reference-17-R3/ORDA-DataClass/dataClassquery.301-3907505.en.html)
+You'll find all the rules about query syntax in the [4D documentation](http://livedoc.4d.com/4D-Language-Reference-17-R3/ORDA-DataClass/dataClassquery.301-3907505.en.html).

 </div>